jcksnvllxr80/Delta/game/GAMEPLAY_LOOP.md

 ---

-If you want, I can also show you something extremely useful:

-**The hidden design rule Nintendo used for the original Zelda dungeon progression that makes the loop addictive.**
+The design rule is a simple dungeon progression pattern that makes the loop addictive.
-It’s a simple pattern that you can directly use in *Delta*.